penghengtai/fullstackapp/README.md

 For the article of this repo, please refer to: https://www.swtestacademy.com/deploy-full-stack-application-in-kubernetes/

-## INSTRUCTIONS
+## LAB INSTRUCTIONS

-1.Create database image
+1.Database image

 Navigate to postgress folder and type: